 Calculate Your Shipping Costs

 The best way to reduce shipping costs is to know how much those costs are in the first place.
-How much does shipping cost?
-This will give you a number from which you can work, and as you make changes, you can see how well your efforts are going to reduce shipping costs.
+This will give you a number to work from, and as you make changes, you’ll see whether your efforts to reduce shipping costs are paying off.

-Some of the factors to consider when determining the costs include the package weight, package dimensions, origin and destination, delivery times, duties taxes, special handling, insurance, and carrier.
+Shipping costs are determined by package weight and dimensions, origin and destination, delivery times, duties and taxes, special handling, insurance and carrier.
 Take the time to properly calculate your shipping costs.

-Fortunately, you will find that there are many ways to reduce the shipping costs for your online business whether you are selling books, electronics, or anything else.
-Check out the options below to learn more about how to keep those costs to a minimum.
+Whether you are selling books, electronics or anything else, you can reduce shipping costs for your online business.
+Check out the options below to learn more about how to keep costs to a minimum.

-First, consider the methods being used for shipping products for your eCommerce business.
-You might find that there are better and ultimately cheaper options available.
+First, consider the methods used to ship products for your e-commerce business.
+You might find that there are better and cheaper options available.

 Decrease Distance in Shipping

-Shipping to faraway destinations can increase the shipping costs.
+Shipping to faraway destinations can increase shipping costs.
 Shipping zones are geographical shipping areas numbered Zone 1 to Zone 8.
-When you have to ship to zones that are far away, the shipping costs increase.
+When you have to ship to zones that are far away, the cost increases.
 It can be helpful to partner with companies that have several fulfillment centers.
-This allows items to ship from different destinations depending on where it is going and can keep the shipping costs down.
+This allows items to ship from different destinations depending on where the package is going and can keep the shipping costs down.

 Switch from Boxes to Poly Mailers

-Boxes tend to be heavier, bulkier, and more expensive to ship.
-Poly mailers can work well for a wide range of products, and this can help to cut back on the expenses of shipping.
+Boxes tend to be heavier, bulkier and more expensive to ship.
+Poly mailers can work well for a wide range of products, and this can help cut back on the expenses of shipping.

 Reduce Package Dimensions

-The larger a box is, the more it will cost to ship in most cases.
-Reducing the size of the boxes being used to send your products can provide reduced shipping costs.
+In most cases, the larger a box is, the more it will cost to ship.
+Reducing the size of the boxes being used to send your products can result in reduced shipping costs.

-In some cases, the platforms that power the eCommerce store you own or the marketplace where you sell might offer bulk discounts for shipping.
-They could have a range of features and options including shipping apps and integrations with fulfillment software that could help provide you with better rates.
+In some cases, the platforms that power your e-commerce store or the marketplace where you sell your products might offer bulk discounts for shipping.
+They could have shipping apps and integrations with fulfillment software that may give you better rates.